1 year, 2 stilts, 3 thousand kms

 - We will attempt to stop at every school that is on our route to meet, talk with and be inspired by the people we are doing it for – the children of Japan.

 - We WILL NOT use any money raised to cover any of the costs associated with the challenge.
-All of the costs will be paid for out of our own savings so that ever
+All of the costs will be paid for out of our own savings so that every

 cent will be used for the cause we are working together for.